krmaryum/90DaysOfDevOps/2026/day-33/Applicatio-terms.md

 ## Frontend (UI)
 Frontend (UI) is the visual and interactive part of an application that users see and use in a browser or app.

+This is the part that the user can see.

+Example:
+- buttons
+- forms
+- pages
+- images

 ## Backend API
 Backend API is the server-side system that processes requests, interacts with databases, and sends data to the frontend.

 ## Database
 A database stores persistent data so applications can keep information safely even after restarts or crashes.